-The usage of ontologies for developing e-tourism applications was already studied in the literature [12, 14, 13], and the potential of the application of semantic technology recognized.
+The usage of ontologies for developing e-tourism applications was already studied in the literature [13,14,15,16,17], and the potential of the application of semantic technology recognized [18,19].

 The architecture of an e-tourism system able to create a touristic package in a dynamic way is presented in [14].
-It is based on an ontology written in OWL-DL.
-An advantage of the our approach is the possibility of developing ASP programs that reason on the data contained in the ontology for developing complex searches, while there is no accepted solution for combining logic rules and OWL-DL ontologies.
+This system permits the customer to specify a set of preferences for a vacation and dynamically access and query a set of information sources to find component such as accommodation, car rental, and leisure activities in real time.
+It is based on an ontology written in OWL-DL [20].
+The ontology exploited in [15,14] encodes the same key concepts of ours, but does not include information about user preferences.
+Another advantage of the our approach is the possibility of developing ASP programs that reason on the data contained in the ontology for developing complex searches, while there is no accepted solution for combining logic rules and OWL-DL ontologies.

-The SPETA system [15], which is based on the ontology of [14], acts as an advisor for tourists.
+The SPETA system [21], which is based on the ontology of [14], acts as an advisor for tourists.
 Fundamentally, SPETA follows people who need advising when visiting a new place, and who consequently do not know what is interesting to visit.
-Both SPETA and IDUM exploit an ontology for building personalized solutions for the users, but the goal of SPETA (offering assistance during travels) is different from that of IDUM.
+Here the ontology is enriched with user profile information for determining the common characteristics of the previously visited places and the user behavior.
+In this way the system recommends attractions which are likely to fit the user expectations.
+It exploits GPS technology to know user position and it gets user data from previous users history and also from social networks.
+Both SPETA and IDUM exploit an ontology for building personalized solutions for the users, but the goal of SPETA is different from that of IDUM.
+Indeed, the former was conceived for offering assistance and information to the user when they already are on a place, while the goal of IDUM is to assist the users in the selection of an holiday.

-The E-Tourism Working Group at DERI [16] is developing e-tourism solutions based on the Semantic Web technology.
-Deri also developed a content management system: OnTourism.
-The solution is very similar to IDUM, but it is based on the use of Lixto Software which makes information extraction from web pages.
+The E-Tourism Working Group at DERI [22] is developing e-tourism solutions based on the Semantic Web technology.
+Their goal is to develop an advanced eTourism Semantic Web portal which will connect the customers and virtual travel agents from anywhere at anytime with any needs and requests.
+In [23], they present OnTour an information retrieval system that exploits an RDF engine for storing the data regarding accommodation facilities of different types.
+DERI also developed a content management system: OnTourism [24].
+The solution is very similar to IDUM, but it is based on the use of Lixto Software [25] which makes information extraction from web pages.
+Information about current events is crawled from several web sources and it is rendered in a machine-accessible semantic.

-6 Conclusion
+6 Conclusion and Market Perspective

-In this paper we described a successful example of commercial and practical use of logic programming: the e-tourism system IDUM.
+In this paper we have described a successful example of commercial and practical use of logic programming: the e-tourism system IDUM.